 In 2013, the Ministry of Culture, in cooperation with representatives from the field of heritage conservation, started to draft an amendment to the Heritage Conservation Act.
 This involved the comprehensive inclusion of stakeholders in the preparation of the draft, which was forwarded to the government for a financing decision.
 During the negotiations regarding the strategy for the state budget in the spring of 2017, the government agreed to additionally finance the implementation of the heritage conservation reform with a sum of €1.4 million annually starting in 2019.
 This amount will be paid out as direct grants to owners that wish to renovate heritage properties.
 Within the framework of a general salary increase for cultural workers, the Ministry of Culture received additional funding in September 2017 for developing higher quality public services, for organisational restructuring of the National Heritage Board, and for raising employees' salaries.
 The government approved the draft of the new Heritage Conservation Act and will send it to the Riigikogu for further discussion and decision-making.
-We wish to see the amended Heritage Conservation Act enter into force on 1 April 2019.

 Why is the Heritage Conservation Reform necessary?